Rohithstrike/Rohithstrike/README.md

 I am currently working on:
 - **Reverse Engineering**: Diving deeper into disassembling and analyzing code to understand vulnerabilities.
 - **Advanced Penetration Testing**: Enhancing my skills in exploiting vulnerabilities and testing the security of systems.
+- **Threat Intelligence**: Gathering and analyzing cybersecurity data to predict and prevent attacks.

 ---